AmberPerard/GOAP_Zombie_AI/README.md

-# Zombie Ai with GOAP
+# Zombie AI with GOAP

 We had the interesting task of choosing a research topic for a course in DAE.
-We had a AI related topic.
-I choose GOAP or Goal Oriented Action Planning.
+We had to do a AI related topic.
+I chose GOAP or Goal Oriented Action Planning.
 This is an implementation of Jeff Orkin AI architecture.
 He used it for F.E.A.R.

 My implementation is on a 2D zombie survival game written by the DAE teachers.
 The project itself is written in c++.